shihaamabr/dhiraaguddns/README.md

 chmod +x auto.sh
 ```

-set a chronjob for `./auto.sh` for automatic update
+set a chronjob for `./auto.sh` for automatic update/
 `./manual.sh` if you needed to trigger update manually

 `auto.sh` include path for pythin3.6 `/usr/bin/python3.6` edit to your path if not working.